Best Of13 min read

 #1.
 Kinsta — Best for Production WordPress & High-Traffic Sites

-If you're running WordPress in production — whether it's a content-heavy media site, a WooCommerce store, or a headless WordPress backend powering a decoupled frontend — Kinsta is the platform I'd pick without hesitation.
-Built entirely on Google Cloud Platform's C2 and C3D compute-optimized VMs, Kinsta consistently delivers the fastest WordPress performance I've measured across any managed host.
+Running WordPress in production?
+Whether it's a content site, a WooCommerce store, or WordPress as a headless backend, Kinsta is my pick.
+Built on Google Cloud's C2 and C3D compute-optimized machines, it consistently delivers the fastest WordPress performance I've tested across any managed host.

 Key Developer Features: